softbrix/upload_app/README.md

 `` docker build . -t softbrix/upload_app ``

-Please use the provided docker-compose.yml to spin up the instance.
+After a successful build can you use then the provided docker-compose.yml to spin up the instance.

 `` docker-compose up -d ``